tiver69/hello-android-again/README.md

 ## Checklist:

 - [x] Integrate JN into current project
-- [ ] Add another Fragment to current activity with JN
+- [x] Add another Fragment to current activity with JN.
+Fragment should export tournament logo with overlay info to device storage
 - [ ] Add another Activity consisted with two Fragments with JN

 ---